GidonFrischkorn/PriorsBinomial/README.md

 If you use this simulation framework, please cite the accompanying report and the key software dependencies:

 - Bürkner, P.-C. (2017). brms: An R package for Bayesian multilevel models using Stan. *Journal of Statistical Software*, *80*(1), 1–28.
-- Frischkorn, G. T., Oberauer, K., Dutli, J., & Musfeld, P. (in preparation). *Default priors for binomial GLMs: A prior predictive analysis.*
+- Frischkorn, G. T., Dutli, J., Musfeld, P., & Oberauer, K. (in preparation). *Default priors for binomial GLMs: A prior predictive analysis.*

 ---